-Anabolic Steroid Abuse Anabolic Steroid AbuseRelated Tools & References « Back to Anabolic Steroid Abuse Index Sorted Alphabetically A-Z Sort by popularity Altered Mental Status Bumps on Skin Exercising for a Healthier Heart -- Kenneth Cooper, MD -- 02/19/03 Hair Loss Kids and Steroids: A Troubling Trend Substance Abuse: Dealing with Substance Abuse Teenagers: Your Teenage Son's Health Sorted by Popularity (as on MedicineNet) Sort alphabetically Bumps on Skin Altered Mental Status Teenagers: Your Teenage Son's Health Hair Loss Substance Abuse: Dealing with Substance Abuse Kids and Steroids: A Troubling Trend Exercising for a Healthier Heart -- Kenneth Cooper, MD -- 02/19/03 Suggested Reading on Steroid Abuse by Our Doctors Related Diseases & Conditions 26 articles High Blood Pressure High blood pressure is defined as a pressure of 140/90 mmHg or higher in the arteries.
-Genetic factors, high salt intake, and increased arterial stiffness Insulin Resistance Insulin resistance is the diminished ability of cells to respond to the action of insulin in transporting glucose (sugar) from the bloodstream into muscle Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Acne (Pimples) Acne is a localized skin inflammation as a result of overactivity of oil glands at the base of hair follicles.
-This inflammation, depending on its location, Jaundice (Adults) Jaundice in adults may be caused by a variety of medical diseases or conditions.
-Some cases of jaundice can be managed at home with a doctor's supervision, Liver Cancer Liver cancer is the fifth most common cancer in the world and the majority of patients with liver cancer will die within one year as a result.
-Patients Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Heart Attack Heart attack happens when a blood clot completely obstructs a coronary artery supplying blood to the heart muscle.
+Anabolic Steroid Abuse Anabolic Steroid AbuseRelated Tools & References « Back to Anabolic Steroid Abuse Index Sorted Alphabetically A-Z Sort by popularity Altered Mental Status Bumps on Skin Exercising for a Healthier Heart -- Kenneth Cooper, MD -- 02/19/03 Hair Loss Kids and Steroids: A Troubling Trend Substance Abuse: Dealing with Substance Abuse Teenagers: Your Teenage Son's Health Sorted by Popularity (as on MedicineNet) Sort alphabetically Bumps on Skin Altered Mental Status Teenagers: Your Teenage Son's Health Hair Loss Substance Abuse: Dealing with Substance Abuse Exercising for a Healthier Heart -- Kenneth Cooper, MD -- 02/19/03 Kids and Steroids: A Troubling Trend Suggested Reading on Steroid Abuse by Our Doctors Related Diseases & Conditions 25 articles Jaundice (Adults) Jaundice in adults may be caused by a variety of medical diseases or conditions.
+Some cases of jaundice can be managed at home with a doctor's supervision, High Blood Pressure High blood pressure is defined as a pressure of 140/90 mmHg or higher in the arteries.
+Genetic factors, high salt intake, and increased arterial stiffness Insulin Resistance Insulin resistance is the diminished ability of cells to respond to the action of insulin in transporting glucose (sugar) from the bloodstream into muscle Acne (Pimples) Acne is a localized skin inflammation as a result of overactivity of oil glands at the base of hair follicles.
+This inflammation, depending on its location, Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Cyst Cysts are sac-like structures that may be filled with gas, liquid, or solid materials.
+Cysts may produce symptoms depending on their location.
+Treatment Heart Attack Heart attack happens when a blood clot completely obstructs a coronary artery supplying blood to the heart muscle.
 A heart attack can cause chest pain, Steroid Drug Withdrawal Corticosteroid drugs such as prednisone and prednisolone are commonly used to treat asthma, allergic reactions, RA, and IBD.
-Steroids such as these do Cyst Cysts are sac-like structures that may be filled with gas, liquid, or solid materials.
-Cysts may produce symptoms depending on their location.
-Treatment Hepatitis B (HBV, Hep B) The hepatitis B virus (HBV, hep B) is a unique, coated DNA virus belonging to the Hepadnaviridae family of viruses.
-The course of the virus is determined Puberty The time when boys and girls begin the process of sexual maturation is called puberty.
-During this time, both sexes undergo a series of biological changes Stroke A stroke is an interruption of the blood supply to part of the brain caused by either a blood clot (ischemic) or bleeding (hemorrhagic).
-Symptoms of a Drug Abuse Drug addiction is a chronic disease that causes drug-seeking behavior and drug use despite negative consequences to the user and those around him.
-Though Compartment Syndrome Compartment syndrome is a condition in which swelling and an increase in pressure within a limited space presses and compresses blood vessels, nerves, Infertility Infertility is the diminished ability to conceive a child.
+Steroids such as these do Puberty The time when boys and girls begin the process of sexual maturation is called puberty.
+During this time, both sexes undergo a series of biological changes Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Drug Abuse Drug addiction is a chronic disease that causes drug-seeking behavior and drug use despite negative consequences to the user and those around him.
+Though Hepatitis B (HBV, Hep B) The hepatitis B virus (HBV, hep B) is a unique, coated DNA virus belonging to the Hepadnaviridae family of viruses.
+The course of the virus is determined Stroke A stroke is an interruption of the blood supply to part of the brain caused by either a blood clot (ischemic) or bleeding (hemorrhagic).
+Symptoms of a Infertility Infertility is the diminished ability to conceive a child.
 The primary cause of infertility in men is a sperm disorder.
-In women, the primary cause of Low Testosterone (Low T) Low testosterone (low-T) can be caused by hypogonadism, conditions such as type 2 diabetes, obesity, liver or kidney disease, hormonal disorders, and certain Suicide Suicide is the process of intentionally ending one's own life.
-Approximately 1 million people worldwide commit suicide each year, and 10 million to 20 Erectile Dysfunction (ED, Impotence) Erectile dysfunction (ED, impotence) is the failure to achieve or maintain an erection.
-There are many potential underlying causes of erectile dysfunction Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
-Symptoms and signs of HIV infection include Teen Drug Abuse Drugs commonly abused by teens include tobacco products, marijuana, cold medications, inhalants, depressants, stimulants, narcotics, hallucinogens, PCP, Fitness: Exercise for a Healthy Heart Regular exercise can help reduce the risk of heart disease.
+In women, the primary cause of Erectile Dysfunction (ED, Impotence) Erectile dysfunction (ED, impotence) is the failure to achieve or maintain an erection.
+There are many potential underlying causes of erectile dysfunction Compartment Syndrome Compartment syndrome is a condition in which swelling and an increase in pressure within a limited space presses and compresses blood vessels, nerves, Teen Drug Abuse Drugs commonly abused by teens include tobacco products, marijuana, cold medications, inhalants, depressants, stimulants, narcotics, hallucinogens, PCP, Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
+Symptoms and signs of HIV infection include Low Testosterone (Low T) Low testosterone (low-T) can be caused by hypogonadism, conditions such as type 2 diabetes, obesity, liver or kidney disease, hormonal disorders, and certain Suicide Suicide is the process of intentionally ending one's own life.
+Approximately 1 million people worldwide commit suicide each year, and 10 million to 20 Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Fitness: Exercise for a Healthy Heart Regular exercise can help reduce the risk of heart disease.
 To achieve maximum benefits, do a mix of stretching exercise, aerobic activity, and strengthening Fitness Regular physical activity can reduce the risk of disease.
 Regular exercise can also reduce the symptoms of stress and anxiety.
-There are fitness programs Teens Teenagers recognize that they are developmentally between child and adult.
-Teen health prevention includes maintaining a healthy diet, exercising regularly, Heart Attack Prevention Overview Heart attacks are the major causes of unexpected, sudden death among men and women.
+There are fitness programs Heart Attack Prevention Overview Heart attacks are the major causes of unexpected, sudden death among men and women.
 A heart attack is also a significant cause of heart failure.
-Learn Medications 2 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 5 articles Health News 3 articles Health Features 2 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Learn Teens Teenagers recognize that they are developmentally between child and adult.
+Teen health prevention includes maintaining a healthy diet, exercising regularly, Medications 2 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 5 articles Health News 3 articles Health Features 2 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!